 First, start with the tiny RaspberryPi computer ($35).
 Download my free, preconfigured image to your computer, extract the image and write it to an SD card.
 Connect your DCC hardware, then simply turn on main power, and the RPi will start up and load JMRI, scanning for your layout hardware connection.
 It will also start up a dedicated wireless network from the RPi.
 Within 30 seconds, you can connect your phone(s) or pad(s) to the RPi's Wifi and start running trains!
-The RPi needs no screen, keyboard or mouse, so it can stay nicely out of the way under the layout, or in your electronics box.
+The RPi needs no screen, keyboard or mouse, so it can stay nicely out of the way under the layout, or in your electronics box [photo].

 |8Gb MicroSD memory card||NewEgg|